ramesaliyev/webassembly-square-benchmark/README.md

 ## Hello WASM & Little Benchmark
 This repo contains my hello world with Web Assembly and a little square benchmark.
 I've followed [this article](https://medium.freecodecamp.org/get-started-with-webassembly-using-only-14-lines-of-javascript-b37b6aaca1e4) while creating the base structure.

 You can try it on your own system!
 [Online Demo](http://ramesaliyev.com/webassembly-square-benchmark/)
 Benchmark feedbacks are welcome!

-Benchmark code is; sum square of numbers within range of 0 to 1,000,000,000 (bilion).
+Benchmark code is; sum square of numbers within range of 0 to 1,000,000,000 (bilion) 10 times.

 - MacBook Air (13-inch, Early 2014), 1,7 GHz Intel Core i7, 8 GB 1600 MHz DDR3